ray-project/ray/doc/source/ray-air/tuner.rst

 Additionally, if trials fail during a tuning run, they can be retried - either from scratch or from the latest available checkpoint.

-To restore the Tuner state, you just pass the path to the experiment directory to ``Tuner.restore()``.
+To restore the Tuner state, pass the path to the experiment directory as an argument to ``Tuner.restore(...)``.

-This path can be obtained e.g. from the output of a tuning run (it's called "Result logdir").
-If you specify a ``name`` in the :class:`RunConfig <ray.air.config.RunConfig>`, it will usually be found under ``~/ray_results/<name>``.
+This path is obtained from the output of a tuning run, namely "Result logdir".
+However, if you specify a ``name`` in the :class:`RunConfig <ray.air.config.RunConfig>`, it is located under ``~/ray_results/<name>``.

 .. literalinclude:: doc_code/tuner.py